 Once you’ve sent your data to Algolia, it resides in indices.
-You can rename indices, copy them within the same or across different applications, clear them, and delete them, either from the Algolia dashboard or using our API clients.
+You can rename indices, copy them within the same or across different applications, clear them, and delete them, either from the Algolia dashboard or using an API client.

 Replicating an index

 By design, Algolia allows one ranking formula per index.
 If you want to provide different rankings for the same data, you need to use replica indices.